ayeshag100/machine-learning-speech/README.md

-# machine-learning-speech
+# machine-learning-speech-cnn-matlab
-speech technology methodologies used in speaker  classification and audio segmentation
+speech technology methodologies used in speaker  classification and audio segmentation neural network made in CNN architecture  an analysis done in matlab